 If you are currently entitled to free school meals you will need to apply again when your child changes schools after March 31 2022.
 This could be from primary school to secondary school, or secondary school to sixth form (even if the sixth form is at the same school)

 If you haven’t yet applied for free school meals please apply online by clicking on the ‘apply for free school meals’ button further down this page.

 If you have applied and are not entitled, but you think you meet the criteria please check your National Insurance number and try again.
 If this doesn’t work please click on the ‘referral’ button, let us know what benefits you are on and we can look into this for you.

 Children attending our schools whose parents or carers receive any of these benefits are entitled to free school meals:

 You can apply online to get an instant result.
-If you are eligible, your entitlement will begin on the day you apply and will end on the last day of each term.
-You need to apply again before the beginning of each term.
-You will need to apply for each child separately.
+If you are eligible, your entitlement will begin on the day you apply and will last until the end of the school phase your child is in as at March 31 2022.
+You will not have to reapply during this time.